Jan Ellis: Later life

 With start-up funds provided by local business leaders Ellis ran a sports equipment shop in Windhoek until about 1972.

-After retiring from rugby Ellis, who had moved to South Africa to play for Transvaal, eventually settled on his Kaalfontein small-holding outside Rayton near Cullinan, where he develolped several businesses bearing his name, including an auctioneering firm, a shopping centre, and a filling station.
+After retiring from rugby Ellis, who had moved to South Africa to play for Transvaal, eventually settled on his Kaalfontein small-holding outside Rayton near Cullinan, where he developed several businesses bearing his name, including an auctioneering firm, a shopping centre, and a filling station.
 On 22 December 2000 he was shot and seriously wounded in an armed robbery by masked assailants at one of his business premises.
 One of Ellis' kidneys had to be removed in an emergency operation and he never fully recovered from his wounds.
 One report claimed that Ellis, despite his serious wounds, held on to one perpetrator and detained him until the police arrived.